School Bus Safety Data

 Orange = Law enacted

-Yellow = Individual school districts or municipalities decision
+Yellow = Individual school districts or municipality decision

 The federal government of the United States has slowly begun to pay attention to the security of school bus transportation.
 Listed here are links to the federal initiatives taken to date: